alexpate/www/src/pages/journal/2019-01-04-theme-driven-design-systems/index.md

 Tools such as [Theo](https://github.com/salesforce-ux/theo) will help you to convert your design tokens in to the required formats.

 ---

+As UI systems mature and spread across a company, the requirement for them to be able to work with new technologies and frameworks will only increase.
+Whether design tokens as a tool are the answer to this or not, the concept of thinking about components as compositions of these tokens will still hold true.

 ## Further reading